131 Physical Geology with Laboratory (4)

 250 Field Experiences in Earth and Environmental Sciences (2 or 4)

 Provides students with an intensive field experience in selected habitats as they conduct studies to examine various geological sites and sample particular habitats.
 May be repeated for credit as topics change.
 Lab fee.
 Prerequisite: consent.
-Offered in selected January Terms or summers on demand.
+Offered intermittently.

 270 Environmental Chemistry (4)

 An exploration of the Earth system and human perturbations to that system from a chemical perspective.
 Topics covered include ozone depletion, persistent organic pollutants, wastewater treatment, and toxicity of environmental contaminants.
 Laboratory exercises give students experience in environmental sampling and analysis.
 Prerequisites: CHEM 120.
 Lecture three hours, laboratory three hours each week.
 Identical to CHEM 270.
-Offered fall of odd-numbered years.
+Offered every fall.

 300 Introduction to Geographic Information Systems (4)

 Introduces the computer-literate student to the underlying theory and practical applications of Graphic Information System (GIS) technology.
 Lectures are interwoven with hands-on computer exercises that illustrate the principles, develop technical competence, and demonstrate the versatility of GIS.
 Individualized projects reinforce concepts and help students acquire the knowledge and confidence required to use GIS outside the classroom.
 Prerequisites: math placement level H, A, or B, and junior/senior status, or MATH 104, or consent.
-Offered fall of even-numbered years.
+Offered every fall.

 305 Teaching Experience (1)